After you start finding sources - you will need to try to pick credible, useful sources.

 - Are the sources you found useful for your topic?

-- If you want someone from the Libraries to follow up with you, check the box in the form and we will be in contact with advice and tips
+- If you want someone from the Libraries to follow up with you, check the box in the form and we will contact you.

-- Finally submit the form!
-You'll get a copy.
+- Finally submit the form.
+You will get a copy.

 You have gone from picking some keywords, to searching, to evaluating what you’ve found.
 Nice!
 One important step remains: citing sources.